Ericsson/dataplanebook/src/glossary.rst

       What qualify as a "short period of time" depends on application- level throughput, latency and latency jitter requirements.

-   Unregistered non-EAL thread
-      An unregistered non-EAL thread is an operating system thread which not registered with the :term:`EAL`, and thus, for example, does not have a :term:`lcore id`.
-In other words;
-      a perfectly normal operating system thread, where no special actions or precautions have been taken.

-      An unregistered non-EAL thread is created by the fast path application, or some non-DPDK library it calls into.

-      Unregistered thread may not call DPDK APIs which require the caller to have a lcore id.
-Unregistered thread are often also :term:`preemptable <Preemptable thread>`, which further restricts
-      what DPDK APIs may be used.

    NPU
       A Network Processing Unit (NPU) (also known as network